 - The examination must be completed by a NY/NJ state licensed physician, physician assistant or nurse practitioner.

-- A dental certificate which indicates your child has been seen by a dentist or dental hygienist is requested at the same time.
+- An Annual Dental Examination Form which indicates your child has been seen by a dentist or dental hygienist is requested at the same time.

 - If your child has an appointment for an exam during the school year that is after the first 30 days of school, please notify the School Nurse’s Office of the exam date.

 View information regarding New York State immunization requirements here.

 The Rockland County Department of Health offers immunization and medical clinics for children ages 5-18 and adults, including those who are uninsured, underinsured or on Medicaid.
 For information or to make an appointment, call (845) 364-2497.
 Click here for details on the NYS Department of Health website.

 Head lice are a troublesome, contagious problem that is common in schools.
 While it is typical for at least a few cases of head lice to appear at the start of school, head lice cases can be found year-round.

 One of the most frustrating things about head lice is that it can spread easily and quickly through head-to-head or hand-to head contact with an infested person.
 This happens through direct contact or through sharing of personal items, such as hats, brushes, any head gear such as batting/riding helmets, etc. Head lice may be contracted any place where children interact.
 Schools, camps and sleepovers may be places to transmit lice, since children are playing so closely together.

 To assist all students and their families when there is an incident of head lice, our District has adopted a protocol to manage this problem.
 Under this protocol, a child who is found to have head lice will be sent home for treatment.
 Once the child has been treated, he/she may return to school.